Sign In / Sign Out

 Would you like help learning about your financing options?
 We offer bi-weekly in-person and online Financing Your Study Abroad Workshops.
-Join us in the MU on Monday afternoons or log in through Adobe Connect (register here) on Thursdays to learn how to finance your study abroad program through financial aid, scholarships and grants, and community-based funding.
+Join us in the MU on Monday afternoons or log in through Adobe Connect (find login information here) on Thursdays to learn how to finance your study abroad program through financial aid, scholarships and grants, and community-based funding.

 “Studying abroad was as much a cultural experience as an academic experience.
 I learned quite a lot about myself, about people, and about culture.
 An irreplaceable experience!”

 “Traveling abroad not only helps to broaden one’s perspective, it also opens many doors of opportunity and windows of knowledge that will surely benefit you no matter what you study.”